iShares MSCI Mexico ETF (NYSEARCA:EWW) Sees Unusually-High Trading Volume

 iShares MSCI Mexico ETF (NYSEARCA:EWW) shares saw unusually-strong trading volume on Wednesday .
-Approximately 54,763 shares changed hands during trading, a decline of 97% from the previous session’s volume of 2,098,095 shares.The stock last traded at $45.56 and had previously closed at $46.65.
+Approximately 137,435 shares changed hands during mid-day trading, a decline of 93% from the previous session’s volume of 2,111,003 shares.The stock last traded at $46.47 and had previously closed at $45.31.

 iShares MSCI Mexico Capped ETF (the Fund), formerly iShares MSCI Mexico Capped Investable Market Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the MSCI Mexico IMI 25/50 Index (the Index).
 The Index consists of stocks traded primarily on the Mexican Stock Exchange.